The Arcadian Wild

-The Arcadian Wild is an American acoustic string band based in Nashville, TN.
-They began as a collaboration between friends at college in 2013 and have included several different members over the years.
-They have played and recorded with their current lineup since early 2020.
+The Arcadian Wild is an American acoustic string band based in Nashville, Tennessee.
+It began as a collaboration between friends at college in 2013 and has included several different members over the years.
+It has played and recorded with its current lineup since early 2020.

 Background

 The band was formed in the fall of 2013 by choir students at Lipscomb University.
 The original members were Lincoln Mick, Isaac Horn, Sarah Wood, and Everett Davis.
 Following a series of lineup changes during the band’s first six years of work, fiddler Bailey Warren joined Horn and Mick in 2020.

-To date, the band has released three full-length records and a handful of standalone singles and EP’s.
+As of July 2026, the band has released three full-length records, five extended plays, and multiple singles.